Neved4/tmbackup/README.md

 <details closed>
   <summary><b>Supported Awk and UNIX shells</b></summary>

 `tmbackup` is built for [macOS] using `/bin/sh` and `/usr/bin/awk`, but it adheres to standards when possible and is made to play nice with other Awk and POSIX sh versions too.

-This allows to execute `tmbackup` with a different shells:
+This allows to execute `tmbackup` with different shells:
 ```sh
 dash /path/to/tmbackup.sh
 ```